 Spiritual and cultural transformation: Living sustainably

 Like many others, I have recently shared this picture and quote on social media (on Gus Speth).
 To make it very clear: We are no saints – (almost) all of us – and that is actually OK.
-If we stop judging us and others on what one doesn’t do right and accept that everybody has at least a black spot somewhere and most likely some additional grey to black areas in life where they aren’t on their best behaviour, we can actually start to inspire each other and transform our world.
+If we stop judging ourselves and others on what we don’t do right and accept that everybody has at least a black spot somewhere and most likely some additional greyish areas in life where they aren’t on their best behaviour, we can start to inspire each other and transform our world.

 Personal challenge: We are no saints